 As I’ve already mentioned, the story of HxH looks like the one of every single Shounen and it seems, that it won’t offer new elements and topics.
 My thoughts were completely vanished before the tenth episode.
 Although the main idea of the young boy Gon trying to become Hunter and finding his father is very simple, the story gets incredibly deep and complex from time to time.
 The writing is spectacular throughout, the path’s taken by the main characters to achieve their goals are incredibly creative and unpredictable, every arc offers new topics and even new genres, which couldn’t be attached any better.
 In conclusion, HxH is the most marathonable Anime I’ve seen so far.

 The fighting system “Nen” is very complex and offers near to a thousand different possibilities to fight.
-There are almost no emotion based Power-Ups in this Anime and if there are some most fights are decided by pure tactics, which makes the fights so interesting, at least for me.
+There are almost no emotion based Power-Ups in this Anime, most fights are decided by pure tactics, which makes the fights so interesting, at least for me.

 The story is divided in many different story arcs, like almost every long running Shounen.
 As I’ve already mentioned, almost every arc sets up things differently.
 For example, the first arc “Hunter exam” and the “Greed Island” arc have much of an adventure feeling, while arc the fourth arc “Yorknew City” emphasizes much on thriller elements.
 Most of the arcs take a while to get things set up, for example the “Chimera Ant” arc takes a while to get things set up perfectly, to finish in the most epic way possible with the best use of the genre “Drama” I’ve ever experienced.